bijiyiqi2017/Code-Play-Pygame-/README.md

 -   `/resources/` # Free tools, libraries, tutorials
 -   `/examples/` # Sample games or projects

-### 🎯 Hacktoberfest 2024

-This repo is participating in Hacktoberfest 2024.
-You can contribute by:

--   Creating beginner-friendly game templates (e.g., platformers, puzzles, or any simple Pygame games).
--   Sharing free resources (e.g., tutorials, libraries, or tools) to help others learn Pygame.
--   Improving documentation (e.g., adding tips for beginners, expanding explanations).

-Make sure to register at the Hacktoberfest website to track your contributions!

 ### 📌 Current Issues

 To get started, please check out the open issues for Hacktoberfest contributions!